-Good Irish Funeral Music: "Danny Boy" Revisited
+Great Irish Funeral Music: "Danny Boy" Revisited

-But come ye back when summer's in the meadow Or when the valley's hushed and white with snow 'Tis I'll be here in sunshine or in shadow Oh Danny boy, oh Danny boy, I love you so.
+But come ye back when summer's in the meadow, or when the valley's hushed and white with snow.
+'Tis I'll be here in sunshine or in shadow, oh Danny boy, oh Danny boy, I love you so.

-And I shall hear, tho' soft you tread above me And all my dreams will warm and sweeter be If you'll not fail to tell me that you love me I'll simply sleep in peace until you come to me.
+And I shall hear, tho' soft you tread above me.
+And all my dreams will warm and sweeter be, if you'll not fail to tell me that you love me.
+I'll simply sleep in peace until you come to me.

-3. JETTISON THE MALE IRISH TENOR.
+3. JETTISON THE MALE TENOR and use a different sort of singer.
 Women have been singing "Danny Boy" beautifully since soprano Elsie Griffin belted it out at the turn of the century.
-My personal favorite female-rendered "Danny Boy" is Sinead O'Connor's, recorded in such a way that you could quickly improve any "Danny Boy" funeral by cuing it from an iPhone into Bose speakers.
-Nice save.
-And don't neglect the grandchildren!
-They can sing "Danny Boy" at a grandfather's funeral, and rock the house (though funeral music should generally not be a performance).
+My personal favorite female-rendered "Danny Boy" is Sinead O'Connor's.
+But teen grandkids can potentially become the most sincere and delicate funeral talent, tenderly singing "Danny Boy" at a grandfather's funeral (though funeral music should always serve as an “offering,” and not a perfect concert performance).